Udemy Alternatives

 Availability of free courses or free trials – If you’re on a budget or you just want to dip your toe in the water, free courses or trials give you the opportunity to get a feel for what’s on offer for no risk.

-Certification – To make your learning worthwhile and to stand out from the crowd to potential employers, certificates are important.
-Udemy offers certificates of completion, but for the most part these are not accredited.
-If certification really matters to you, you might be better looking to Coursera or edX whose certificates are accredited by their partner institutions.
+Certification – Certifications are important if you want to ensure your learning is acknowledged and taken seriously.
+Udemy offers certificates of completion, but for the most part, these are not accredited.
+If certification really matters to you, it might be better to look at Coursera or edX, whose certificates are accredited by their partner institutions.

 Udemy is the largest Ed Tech company of its kind.
 Its course catalogue is vast and varied and 80% of Fortune 100 companies trust it for employee upskilling including Apple, Unicef, PayPal, Accenture, Samsung and Unilever.